10 Lesser-Known Venues for Family Fun in OKC - MetroFamily Magazine

 1721 N Lincoln Blvd, Oklahoma City; 405-235-4058

 Explore a territorial farm, one-room schoolhouse and Victorian home to learn about what early life was like in Oklahoma.
 Highlighting the waste-not-want-not ethic of a territorial farm family, guided tours offer a hands-on, educational look at the pioneering spirit of our state’s earliest residents.
 Tours happen at select times and are subject to availability, so be sure to call ahead.
-Admission is $7 for adults and $ for kids over four years old.
+Admission is $7 for adults and $5 for kids.
+Children 3 and under are free.

 Oklahoma Hall of Fame